ofkm/svelocker-ui/README.md

 ## Features:

 - Simple and Elegant
-- Connects to Local Registries using the office registry image.
+- Connects to Local Registries using the official distribution/registry image.
 - Fully written in TypeScript and Svelte(Kit)

 ## Get Started